 8.2.
-Eigenvector AnimationΒΆ
+Eigenvector Animation

-Eigenvectors and eigenvalues can be difficult to understand, so the MATLAB code below shows an animation that will hopefully help to visualize what makes a vector an eigenvector.
-The code defines a function that plots an animation when a 2x2 matrix is passed to it.
-The matrix must have real eigenvectors and eigenvalues, which is always achieved when the matrix is symmetric (equal to its own transpose).
+Eigenvectors and eigenvalues can be difficult to understand at first.
+Hence, the eigdemo. script shows an animation to help readers visualize what makes a vector an eigenvector.
+The file is in the downloadable code from the book’s website.
+The code plots an animation when a \(2{\times}2\) matrix is passed to it.
+The matrix must have real eigenvectors and eigenvalues, which is always achieved when it is symmetric (equal to its transpose).
+The animation shows the product of the matrix with a rotating unit vector.
+The scaled eigenvectors, \(\lambda_i\,\bm{x_i}\), are also shown.
+The product of the matrix and vector is equivalent to the scaled eigenvector when the unit vector is over an eigenvector.

 function eigdemo(A)